notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

+---
+layout: post
-# Nushell - The Cross Platform Shell
+title: "Nushell - The Cross Platform Shell"
+date: 2019-12-10
+categories:
+- rust
+- programming
+- commandline
+---

-## What is a Shell?
+### What is a Shell?

 A shell is command line (text) or graphical interface that lets you interact with the programs of an operating system.
 The shell program is typically the outermost layer from the operating system kernel, which is where it gets it's name.